The Rise of The Essay Writing Industry: Top Trends To Follow

 Deductive Reasoning

 Deductive reasoning continues to be one of the strongest trends in the essay-writing industry.
 Now what exactly is it?
-Deductive reasoning is making use of quantifiable figures to create an in-depth analysis and evaluation.
+Deductive reasoning uses quantifiable figures to create an in-depth analysis and evaluation.

 Academic writing has to be strictly analytical in its approach and delivery.
 With academic writing, you have to reach the nearest to your thesis statement.